knpuniversity/stripe/knpu/ep1-charging/custom-checkout-form.md

 Earlier, we were *rushing* to get the site up and the sheep shopping.
 That's why we used Stripe's pre-built embedded form.
 And this is *completely* fine if you like it.
-But I want to build a custom form that looks like native to our site.
+But I want to build a custom form that looks like native on our site.

 To do that, go back to the Stripe docs.
 Instead of embedded form, click "Custom Form".
-Using a custom form is *very* similar: we'll still send the credit card information to Stripe, and Stripe will still give us back a token.
+Using a custom form is *very* similar: we still send the credit card information to Stripe, and Stripe will still give us back a token.
 The difference is that *we* are responsible for building the HTML form.